How To Know When Septic Tank Is Full? (TOP 5 Tips)

 Contrary to common opinion, the grass that grows over your sewage bed should be the same color as the grass that grows elsewhere on your property.
 If the vegetation in that region looks to be excessively green and lush, this might suggest that your septic system is leaking liquids and that it needs to be emptied or checked for leaks.

-See also: How Much Is A 1000 Gallon Septic Tank?
-(Question)
+See also: How Often Should You Pump A Septic Tank?
+(Solution)

 5. Sewer backup